-SMFG sets new targets each year for consumption of energy (mainly electric power) by the Group, and diligently works to meet these targets.
+SMFG sets new targets each year for the reduction of energy consumption (mainly electric power) by the Group, and diligently works to meet these targets.
 SMFG, SMBC, SMBC Leasing, and JRI are also participating in the Team Minus 6% project being promoted by the Japanese government (which aims to reduce energy consumption in 2012 by 6% compared with the base year of 1990).
-SMBC has adopted Japan Natural Energy Company Limited's Green Power Certification System to conserve energy and formulate environmental measures.
-Electricity generated from April 2005 through March 2006 amounted to 932,000kWh.
+SMBC also participates in the Green Power Certification System of the Japan Natural Energy Company Limited (JNEC) to contribute to eco-friendly power generation and environmental preservation.
+It generated 900,000 kWH of electric power from April 2006 to March 2007 under the program.